SC34 Electrical Safety

 CAT Rating: Overvoltage installation categories have standards from I to IV.
 The division of a power distribution system into categories is based on the fact that a dangerous high-energy transient such as a lightning strike will be attenuated or dampened as it travels through the impedance of the system.
 A higher CAT number refers to an electrical environment with higher power available and higher energy transients.
 Thus, a multimeter designed to a CAT III standard is resistant to much higher energy transients than one designed to CAT II standards.
 Many test instruments such as oscilloscopes, multimeters, and component testers often have labels near or next to their inputs that indicate CAT rating.

-Competent Person: a person judged by an Electrical Authorised Person as competent to receive a Permit or Sanction (usually a Electrical Nominated Person) or an Authority for Access for works in Switch Rooms and Substations for minor electrical work or work that involves other trades.
+Competent Person: often referred to as a skilled person is a person judged by an Authorised Person as competent to receive a Permit or Sanction (usually Nominated Person) or an Authority for Access for works in Switch Rooms and Substations for minor electrical work or work that involves other trades.
 Competent Persons shall have:

 1. an understanding of the work they are to perform;